chiefbrob/linet/readme.md

 ## Mtengenezi

-Mtengenezi is a developer forumn.
+Mtengenezi is a developer application managed by Linet.
 It allows developers to learn, create, modify, update and manage Linet's components.

 On the forumn, developers can see new network developments.
-Click [here](https://mtengenezi.lughayetu.net/docs) to view network's documentation.
+Click [here](https://mtengenezi.lughayetu.net) to view Mtengenezi forums.

 ## Linet Sponsors